 Pieter and Erik took the ride were you the hang in a "harnas" on a cable, about 50 metres above the ground, they pull you up and then they drop you!!!!
 Crazy stuff.
 Also this ride was a heavy one, going straight up slowly and coming down in a free fall, oeps.
 For me it was an orientation visit this this park, since I am working at an amusement park myself back in Holland.

 Wednesday July 25th.

-NUMBERPLATES; late that afternoon the number plates arrived and our riders were able to pick their plate up at the hotel at 19.00 hours that evening.
+NUMBERPLATES; late that afternoon the number plates arrived and our riders were able to pick up their plates at the hotel at 19.00 hours that evening.
 My opinion is that when things go wrong this bad, why not have 1 instead of 2 days for registration.
-Safes many people one day, a lot of expenses and irritation (in this case anyway).
+Saves many people one day, a lot of expenses and irritation (in this case anyway).

 On Wednesday also the annual UCI BMX Convention took place.
 Without going into detail, here some reaction from country representatives who were present at this Convention:

 * I left early with my delegation, its just a one way communication and they are telling the same stories for 5 years now.
 Nothing new.